mushcatshiro/CS-basics/Software Engineering/aws/network.md

 A logical component in VPC that represets a virtual network card.
 It allows

 - 1 primary IPv4, 1 or more secondary IPv4
-- 1 elastic IP or 1 public IP per private IP
+- 1 elastic IP per private IP
+- 1 public IPv4 address
+- 1 or more IPv6 address
 - 1 or more security groups
 - provide mac address
 - bound to AZ